Teams, tales and tips – a guide to the local game

 Right by the Allianz Riviera, the Musée National du Sport (Tue-Sun 11am-5pm Oct-Apr, 10am-6pm May-Sept, €6 for either temp or perm exhibs, €8 for both, free 1st Sun/mth Oct-Apr) has been imaginatively put together, the exhibits behind glass themed by the kinds of challenges that only sport can generate, one-on-one, against yourself, as a team or pushing beyond limits.
 Nearly half of the 43,000 artefacts in the permanent collections are posters.

-The Café des Aiglons (no entrance fee) doubles up as an OGC museum in its own right, with classic re-runs of Nice action from the 1950s, shirts down the ages, classic splashes from the sports press and a jukebox of club songs.
+Next door, the Café des Aiglons (no entrance fee) doubles up as an OGC museum in its own right, with classic re-runs of Nice action from the 1950s, shirts down the ages, classic splashes from the sports press and a jukebox of club songs.
 Most is self-explanatory although English documentation is sparse.